rosin-project/rxros/README.md

 ```

 ## Observables

 Observables are asynchronous message streams.
-They are the fundamental data structure of RxROS.
+They are the fundamental data structure used by RxROS.
 As soon as we have the observables RxCpp will provide us with a number of functions and operators
 to manipulate the streams.

-### Observable from a topic
+### Observable from a Topic

 An observable data stream is created from a topic simply by calling the rxros::observable::from_topic function.
 The function takes two arguments a name of the topic and an optional queue size.
 In order to use the rxros::observable::from_topic function it is important also to specify the type of the topic messages.